 In both his job and his volunteer debate judging, Benjamin uses skills he honed at Lafayette.
 “Learning to be detailed oriented allows you to solve not only the current problem but also any that may occur in the future,” he says.
 “By working in groups, I learned how to evaluate everyone’s opinion and discuss ways to integrate them into an appropriate solution.”

 As she prepares to enter grad school, Ihssane Loudiyi ’07 reflects on her previous work for an organization aimed at eradicating global poverty though financial and technical assistance, the World Bank in Washington, D.C.

-“I was informed about this position through Lafayette’s Career Services office, which put me in touch with an alumnus who held a position at the bank,” she notes.
+“I was informed about this position through Lafayette’s Gateway Career Center office, which put me in touch with an alumnus who held a position at the bank,” she notes.
 Her eventual work in regulatory reform, cluster development, and special economic zones took her to developing nations around the globe.
 “It also showed me how much countries can learn from each others’ experiences in an increasingly globalized environment,” the cum laude graduate in computer science and economics & business says.
 “While in China, I witnessed the country’s success story and the productive associations that enabled such a fast progress, and that was incredibly inspiring.”

 While at Lafayette, Ihssane’s senior project for computer science involved a dispatching system for the College’s public safety office.
 She adds, “Lafayette taught me to be intellectually curious and opened multiple horizons for me through the interdisciplinary nature of the education I received.
 The job world is similar; there is no black and white.
 One needs to have multiple skills to excel in a professional environment, and Lafayette equipped me with just that.”